louisepaul75/py-erp/.ai/stories/vue_integration_progress.md

 4. ✅ Documented troubleshooting steps for common issues
 5. ⬜ Create development workflow documentation for the team

+### Phase 3: Product Module Migration

+1. ✅ Set up Vue Router with routes for product-related views
+2. ✅ Created API service with Axios for backend communication
+3. ✅ Implemented CSRF token handling for secure API requests
+4. ✅ Migrated ProductList view with search and filtering
+5. ✅ Migrated ProductDetail view with image gallery
+6. ✅ Migrated VariantDetail view with pricing and inventory information
+7. ✅ Migrated CategoryList view for product categorization
+8. ✅ Implemented responsive layouts and improved UX
+9. ⬜ Test with real data from Django backend
+10. ⬜ Implement authentication and authorization

 ## Technical Challenges and Solutions

 ### Challenge 1: 404 Error in Vue.js Development Server